 If your trash can contained one less bag each week – or even half a bag less – how would that impact your grocery bill?

-On average, Americans waste 40% of the food they buy.
-Finding creative ways to use food scraps is one way to save money, and finding even more simple ways to avoid food waste in your home every week can add up to significant savings.
+Finding creative ways to use food scraps is one way to save money, and finding even more simple ways to stop wasting food in your home every week can add up to significant savings.

 How so?
 The savings are two-fold:

 - Eating the food we have (including leftovers) is saving money we’ve already spent.
 Food from the supply chain costs money.
 When food goes in the trash, money goes in the trash.
+If you’re throwing away 40% of the $400 you spend on groceries, that’s $160 in the garbage!

 I’m a broken record to say stick to your shopping list at the grocery store, but how many times do you NOT follow this advice?
 Do you ever shop without a list at all?

-Here’s another knock upside the head: Putting something in your cart that isn’t on your list is buying on impulse.
+Putting something in your cart that isn’t on your list is buying on impulse.
 It’s really that simple.

 This includes random items that caught your eye while shopping AND items you stockpile too.
 If you don’t know what you’re going to use it for, don’t bring it home.
 No more “it was on sale” or “I’ve never seen it priced that low before” items in the cart.
-Writing out and sticking to a meal plan, like this healthy, budget friendly monthly plan, helps ensure that everything in your cart has a purpose.

 Make it a rule of thumb that if you put something in your cart, it falls into one of two categories: